 July 7, 1996 to September 1, 2000

-On September 1, 2000, about 12:43 a.m., Police Officer Kevin Crayon found a 12 year old Courtney Mathis sitting in the driver’s seat of a 1996 Ford Taurus in the United Dairy Farmers parking lot at 5564 Colerain Avenue.
-As Officer Crayon approached Mathis to inquire as to his age, Anthony Bell and his car, with his family inside, parked to the right of and behind the Taurus.
+On September 1, 2000, about 12:43 a.m., Police Officer Kevin Crayon found 12-year-old Courtney Mathis sitting in the driver’s seat of a 1996 Ford Taurus in the United Dairy Farmers parking lot at 5564 Colerain Avenue.
+As Officer Crayon approached Mathis to inquire as to his age, Mr. Anthony Bell, with his family, parked his vehicle to the right of and behind the Taurus.
 Officer Crayon mentioned to Mr. Bell that Mathis looked too young to drive and Mathis revved the engine and put the Taurus in reverse.

-Mathis continued on Colerain, striking a Chevrolet Cavalier, and then onto his residence at 5426 Bahama Terrace.
-He entered his residence and announced to his mother that he was shot by the Police. she called 9-1-1 and the Cincinnati Fire Division transported him to Children’s Hospital where he died a few hours later.
+Mathis continued on Colerain, striking a Chevrolet Cavalier, and then on to his residence at 5426 Bahama Terrace.
+Once inside, he announced to his mother that he was shot by the Police.
+She called 9-1-1 and the Cincinnati Fire Division transported him to Children’s Hospital where he died a few hours later.

-The Police Division retired Badge No. P347, the 20th badge number to be retired for a line of duty death.
+The Police Division retired Badge No. 347, the 20th badge number to be retired for a line of duty death.

-If you have further information, artifacts, archives, or images of this officer or incident, please contact the Greater Cincinnati Police Museum at Director@police-museum.org.
+If you know of any information, artifacts, archives, or images regarding this officer or incident, Please contact the Greater Cincinnati Police Museum at Memorial@Police-Museum.org.

-This narrative was researched and revised on August 28, 2010 by Cincinnati Police Lieutenant Stephen R. Kramer, President of the Greater Cincinnati Police Historical Society.
-All rights are reserved to him and the Society.
+© This narrative was revised on April 17, 2020 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Museum Historian.
+All rights are reserved to him and the Greater Cincinnati Police Museum.